Meet Henry VIII's Great Horses and enjoy a tram ride through 500 years of history

 Tickets can be purchased from the carriage operator or the Gardens Shop.

-Visit the Hampton Court Shires in the East Front Gardens, from Easter until the end of October 2019 at Hampton Court Palace.
+Visit the Hampton Court Shires in the East Front Gardens until the November 2019 at Hampton Court Palace.

 The Shires are put to a horse-drawn tram giving visitors a relaxed tour of the hidden corners of the gardens, with great views of Home Park and the River Thames.